 - Spend time outdoors during the day.
 Light exposure during the day is necessary for proper melatonin production.

 - Enjoy a hot beverage.
-Studies show that drinking a hot beverage before bed, such as hot milk or hot chocolate, can promote sleep and improve sleep quality.
+Studies show that drinking a hot beverage before bed, such as hot milk or hot chocolate, can help individuals wind down and relax before bed.

-Avoiding poor sleep habits and promoting good sleep hygiene is essential for anyone, regardless of age.
+Avoiding poor lifestyle habits and promoting good bedtime habits is essential for anyone, regardless of age.

-To improve sleep quality, take a look at your current bedtime routine.
-Do you spend time unwinding and relaxing?
+To promote relaxation, take a look at your current bedtime routine.
+Do you spend time unwinding and calming down?
 Do you engage in mindful activities and ritualistic self-care?
 (Keep in mind that these questions can be directed at both you and your kids!)

-We created this Kids Nutrition Cocoa for a few reasons - and yes, one of them is to help kids calm down before bed!
+We created this Kids Nutrition Cocoa to give children a tasty way to enjoy nutrients and protein as part of a balanced diet.
+Many families like to include it in their evening routine.
 You can use it to make chocolate milk or hot chocolate (we recommend making it into a steamy mug of hot chocolate before bed).

 However, this isn't your run-of-the-mill chocolate milk mix.
 It's loaded with nutrients, vitamins, and minerals, as well as 8 grams of protein.
 Plus, it's made with organic cocoa and cane sugar to create a truly tasty treat your kids will look forward to.